 One of the sales-team told me to look for another job ‘You’ll be trouble if you leave it too long.
 Sale are plummeting; the products are old and too expensive.
 I’m leaving to become a driver, same money fewer problems’.

 A decision to forward pay six months mortgage with some of the redundancy payment gave me breathing space.
 My brother had returned from working in Germany, so he was left to look after my small home.
-I bought some Rohan light travelling clothes and a rucksack.
-At Kings Cross, I purchased a one-way ticket to Newcastle on Tyne.
-Arriving at noon gave me enough time to find a secondhand bicycle, and after an overnight stay in a small hotel, my journey began.
+I bought some hiking clothes and a rucksack.
+At Kings Cross, I purchased a one-way ticket to Newcastle.
+Arriving late afternoon gave me enough time to find a secondhand bicycle, and after an overnight stay in a small hotel, my journey began.

 It is surprising how much ground you can cover on an old bike with a few possessions.
 I travelled along the North-East Coast for over six weeks.
 Beaches or barns during the week with my sleeping bag.
 I’d always spend a night or two at bed and breakfast for a bath and to wash my clothes.